uri-whl/dam-atlas/README.md

   - NHD Plus HR Vector Datasets, all downloadable from [The National Map](https://viewer.nationalmap.gov/basic/).
 The ones used for this are all 4 digit HUCs beginning 01 to cover the bulk of New England.

 - `doc`
-- `results` - This folder contains the output of the scripts located in `src`, _when the size is reasonable_.
-For instance, a file geodatabase containing NHDPlus HR products is not included - but a GeoJSON file describing dams would be.
 - `src` - The scripts which generate additional dam data.
 Specifically:

-    - `filter_dam_data.py` filters the source data sets to remove known problems
-    - `aggregate_harmonize_dam_data.py` combines the filtered dam data and assigns a state column, then harmonizes the remaining column based on rules derived from the metadata in `doc/`.
+  - `00_aggregate_harmonize_dam_data` crosswalks the RI / CT / MA data and joins it to NID data and American Rivers data.
-    - `snap_dam_to_nhdplushr.py` aligns dam points (with arcpy `Snap`) to NHD Plus HR, generating lat / long values and a column describing whether it snapped. it then recalculates the hucs - 2-digit through 12-digit for the new locations.
+  - `02_snap_dam_to_nhdplushr.py` aligns dam points (with arcpy `Snap`) to NHD Plus HR, generating lat / long values and a column describing whether it snapped. it then recalculates the hucs - 2-digit through 12-digit for the new locations.
+  - `03_associated_dams_with_huc12.py`
+  - `04_cut_dam_dataset_to_ri.py`
-    - `cut_dam_dataset_to_ri.py`
+  - `50_build_geojson_files.py`
-    - `build_geojson`
+  - `nhd_to_geojson.py`
+  - `nhd_geojson_to_mapbox` is a bash script that adds geojson as sources to mapbox and then creates tilesets from the recipes in `results/mapbox-recipes`.
+It needs a real access token and probably a new ID to run.
+- `results` - This folder contains the output of the scripts located in `src`, _when the size is reasonable_.
+For instance, a file geodatabase containing NHDPlus HR products is not included - but a GeoJSON file describing dams might be.
+  - `geojson` contains data in GeoJSON format for use with Mapbox.
+  - `mapbox-recipes` contains the recipes used to create tilesets within mapbox.

 ## References

 1. Franey, T. (2018).
 Exploring New England Dams Analysis Using the High Resolution National Hydrography Dataset [MESM Major Paper, University of Rhode Island]. <http://www.edc.uri.edu/mesm/Docs/MajorPapers/Franey_2018.pdf>